 Dogs can sometimes develop tufts of compacted fur growing between their nails or paw pads, which becomes uncomfortable or painful over time.
 This condition prompts the pup to chew at its nails, sometimes causing bleeding, while trying to pull out the uncomfortable fur from between its claws.

 Keeping your pup’s nails trimmed and cutting away excess fur between the nails or paw pads can keep Fido from this type of chewing.

 Other causes of nail chewing include boredom, anxiety, Obsessive-Compulsive Disorder, or allergies, possibly from grass or other walking surfaces.
 You can work with your vet to rule out these causes and find the proper treatment to help Fido’s paws feel better.

 Your pup’s nails have something inside called the quick, which is like your dog’s cuticle.
 It contains nerves and blood vessels, and it bleeds easily if cut.
 If a canine has light-colored nails, you can see the quick, which looks like a darker core in the nail, and know-how far you can trim the nails.

 However, darker nails make it harder or impossible to see where the quick starts, and even professional groomers can sometimes trim too far and cause the dog’s nails to bleed.
-Some groomers use a grinder, rather than a clipper, to trim nails so that they can see if they’re cutting into the quick before causing any bleeding.
+Some groomers use a dog nail grinder, rather than a clipper, to trim nails so that they can see if they’re cutting into the quick before causing any bleeding.

 Also, note that the longer a dog’s nails, the longer the quick, usually.
 If you don’t do a dog’s nail trimming until they’re pretty long, the quick will also become long, making it almost impossible to cut the dog’s nails without any bleeding.